ShaunakSen/algorithms-in-python/tree/readme.txt

 Recursive Defn : A tree is either empty or consists of a root and zero or more subtrees, each of which is also a tree

+Binary Search Trees
+_______________________

+BST is a way to map from a key to a value

+They allow fast lookup, addition and removal of items, and can be used to implement either dynamic sets of items, or lookup tables that allow finding an item by its key (e.g., finding the phone number of a person by name).

+See wikipedia article

+BST property: keys less than parent are found in left subtree. keys > parent are found in right subtree